Azure/Mission-Critical-Online/src/infra/monitoring/grafana/README.md

 Before deploying this to your production environment, it is *highly recommended* to enable OAuth.
 This is done by editing the `grafana.ini` file and uncommenting/filling the values under the authentication section.
 Naturally, don't add secrets there.
 You can add ${MY_SECRET_VALUE} as a value and include that at runtime through environment variables.

-## Note about line endings

-When editing on Windows, ensure that for the dashboard queries as well as the `.ts` and `.tsx` files, line endings are set to **LF** to ensure a smooth docker build process.

 ## Grafana Health Model Panel

 The Azure Mission-Critical health model has been implemented in Azure Log Analytics using KQL queries.
-This is a custom Grafana visualization panel, which can be used to visualize that health model.
-Its main purpose is to visualize, in an intuitive way:

-- The health state of each component
-- The hierarchical dependencies between components.

-This document describes the specifics of the custom Grafana visualization and the dependencies it has on the underlying solution.
-For a broader context, view the Azure Mission-Critical guidance on Azure Architecture Center.
+This model is visualized using a custom component, which is managed outside of this project and thus treated as third-party.
+What we discuss here is the way to use it, not the way it was built.

 ### Usage

 #### Input Data

-The panel depends on a Log Analytics query result that contains the relevant information.
+The health model panel depends on a Log Analytics query result that contains the relevant information.
 The following columns are required in the query result:

 - **ComponentName** is the name of the component as it is displayed in the health model graph.
 - **Dependencies** holds a comma-separated list of components that the specific component depends on.
 The names should match the 'ComponentName' value of the respective component.